NETSCAN-dev/NETSCAN-documents/netscan-data-types-ui.md

 	base_track_t b[2];

 	// Below member is commented-out ( i.e. de-activated ) by default action.
-	// To access them, you need un-comment and give it to dump_linklet like --format 0 your-own-netscan_data-types-ui.
+	// To access them, you need un-comment and give it to dump_linklet like --format 0 your-netscan-data-types-ui.h micro_track_t m[4];
-//	micro_track_t m[4];
 };

 ```